datopian/playbook/culture/README.md

 ### Communication

 You have the verbal and cognitive skills to communicate effectively.
-You also have a commitment to proactively communicate especially about things that are not working as well as we would like.
-This is key in all teams and all orgs and it is especially important for us as we are a) remote b) relatively flat (self-managing, autonomous).
+You also have a commitment to proactively communicate especially about things especially things that are not working as well as we would like.
+This is key in all teams and all organizations and it is especially important for us as we are a) remote b) relatively flat (self-managing, autonomous).

 ### Initiative and Self-management